-Description: Listen to Ann’s soothing vocals over soft, cascading music, guiding you through the elements of the Communion Service.
+Description: Listen to Ann’s soothing vocals over soft, cascading music, guiding you through the elements of a basic Communion Service.
 This narration will add to your understanding and appreciation of the meaning of the ceremony.

-Celebrating our Unity in Christ: Beyond denominations, culture, or national boundaries, and in the interest of experiencing our “Unity via the Spirit of Christ,” Ann invites all members of the Body to enjoy this service on a regular basis knowing that as you engage in this service, you are connecting via the Spirit, with others around the world.
+Celebrating our Unity in Christ: Beyond denominations and in the interest of experiencing our “Unity via the Spirit of Christ,” Ann invites all members of the Body to enjoy this service on a regular basis.
+Know that as you engage in this service, you are connecting via the Spirit, with others around the world.

 Click to play Mp3 – Scroll to read script or watch more YouTube videos for Communion: